Hong Kong protesters fire bows and arrows from campus fortress

 “We are not afraid,” said a year-three student Ah Long, who chose not to disclose his full name.
 “If we don’t persist, we will fail.
 So why not (go) all in,” he said.

-The campus is the last of five universities to remain occupied, with activists using it as a base to continue to block the city’s central Cross-Harbour Tunnel.
+The campus is the last of five universities to remain occupied, with activists using it as a base to continue to block the tunnel.

 The presence of China’s People’s Liberation Army (PLA) soldiers on the streets, even to help clean up, could stoke further controversy over Hong Kong’s autonomous status at a time many fear Beijing is tightening its grip on the city.